cstml/cstml.github.io/_archive/2020-05-30-git-good-practice.md

 ---
 layout: post
-title: 'git: Best Practice + some useful commands'
+title: "git: Best Practice + some useful commands"
 date:   2020-05-30
 ---

 # Git Good Practice

-Preparing my GitHub for other people to see, and after having a look at it through other people's eyes - let me tell you - it's quite messy.

 So, because I like tidy, simple and minimal, let's have a look at a few guidelines and conventions that will make your Repo (and mine) look and feel better

 # 1. Keep commits single purpose

  - It helps with other people understanding specifically what has changed on what commit and when, and why.
  - It is clear for yourself when you changed studd as well and what stuff you changed

 # 2. Write meaningful commit messages
-- Very very easily said, but I almost never have done it
-- This is a great system :

 ```
 feat: add beta sequence